greenbean1210/greenbean1210/README.md

 - **Silent Workhorses**: These little guys can run 24/7 without making a sound.
 Perfect for my home server setup! 🤫
 - **Endless Possibilities**: From running a web server to hosting a VPN and even tinkering with AI models, there’s nothing these tiny titans can’t do! 🌐🤖

 SBCs are not just devices; they are companions in my tech journey.
-If only I could build a whole data center out of them!
-(Just kidding… or am I? 😏)
+If only I could build a whole data center out of them..

-*(Long live the SBCs!)*

 ## Contact Me